Fundus Image-based Glaucoma Screening via Retinal Knowledge-Oriented Dynamic Multi-Level Feature Integration: Results and Discussion

-To further evaluate the competitiveness of the proposed framework, we compare the final model \textbf{ResNet152-KE-CBAM} with several recent glaucoma detection methods.
-The results on the EyePACS dataset and the SMDG-19 benchmark are summarized in Table~\ref{tab:combined_evaluation}.
+To comprehensively evaluate the competitiveness and generalizability of the proposed framework, we compare our final model, \textbf{ResNet152-KE-CBAM}, with several recent state-of-the-art glaucoma detection methods.
+The comparative results on the large-scale AIROGS dataset and the multi-domain SMDG-19 benchmark are summarized in Table~\ref{tab:combined_evaluation}.

-\paragraph{\textbf{Diagnostic Performance on the AIROGS Dataset}} As presented in Table~\ref{tab:combined_evaluation}, the proposed model achieves an accuracy of 94.55\% and an AUC of 98.52\% on the EyePACS dataset, outperforming several recent approaches.
-Notably, the model achieves the highest specificity (96.70\%).
+\paragraph{\textbf{Diagnostic Performance on the AIROGS Dataset}} As presented in Table~\ref{tab:combined_evaluation}, the proposed model achieves an accuracy of 94.55\% and an AUC of 98.52\% on the AIROGS dataset, consistently outperforming recent alternative approaches.
+Notably, the model yields the highest specificity (96.70\%).
 This metric is particularly critical in large-scale clinical screening programs, as a reduced false-positive rate significantly alleviates the unnecessary burden on healthcare systems.
-These substantial improvements can be directly attributed to the knowledge-enhanced attention mechanism.
-By incorporating retinal anatomical priors derived from the RetFound foundation model, KE-CBAM explicitly guides the network's attention toward pathologically relevant structures, preventing the model from relying solely on data-driven feature weighting.
+These substantial improvements can be directly attributed to the proposed knowledge-enhanced attention mechanism.
+By incorporating retinal anatomical priors derived from the RETFound foundation model, KE-CBAM explicitly guides the network's attention toward pathologically relevant structures, preventing the model from relying solely on data-driven feature learning.

-The cross-domain results on the SMDG-19 benchmark further demonstrate the robustness of the proposed approach.
-ResNet152-KE-CBAM achieves the best performance on four out of seven datasets, including REFUGE, G1020, BEH, and OIA-ODIR.
-Compared with standard backbone networks, the proposed model maintains more stable performance across datasets, suggesting that knowledge-guided attention helps mitigate domain shifts caused by heterogeneous imaging devices and population differences.